 Aside from interval training on the track for marathon training programs, you can also incorporate fartlek workouts and tempo runs or threshold intervals on the roads or trails.

-As a Running Coach, I work with many marathon runners who feel anxiety running on the track for timed speed work.
+As a running coach, I work with many marathon runners who feel anxious running on the track for timed speed work.

-High-intensity fartlek workouts (HIIT) and longer distance tempo runs can be a great way to reap the benefits of speed training without having to use the track.
+High-intensity fartlek workouts (HIIT) and longer distance tempo runs can greatly reap the benefits of speed training without using the track.

-You can also simulate race conditions with hilly courses when you are doing tempo runs or lactate threshold interval sessions on the roads.
+You can also simulate race conditions with hilly courses while doing tempo runs or lactate threshold interval sessions on the roads.

 The lactate threshold occurs around 83-88% of your VO2 max, so your lactate threshold training pace would be the pace you are running at 83-88% of your VO2 max according to your lab results or roughly the pace you could hold at max effort for an hour of running.